benmurden/django-app-metrics-2/README.rst

     :target: http://travis-ci.org/benmurden/django-app-metrics-2

 This is a fork of the original django-app-metrics_ that adds timezone support, eliminating warnings about naive datetimes.
-As such, support for Django 1.3 is dropped.
+Support has been added for later versions of Django as well.
+With this, support for Python 2.6 is dropped.
+Support for Django versions below 1.6 is also dropped.
+However, with these updates, we can now support up to Django 1.9, the latest version at the time of writing.

 .. _django-app-metrics: https://github.com/frankwiles/django-app-metrics